 Family Support: Lean on your family for emotional and logistical support.
 They can help you maintain a stable home environment while you focus on recovery.

 Mental health plays a pivotal role in addiction, often intertwining with substance use disorders.
 Many individuals struggling with addiction also contend with underlying issues such as depression, anxiety, trauma, or other mood disorders.
 These co-occurring conditions can exacerbate addiction and make recovery more complex.

-The Substance Use Disorder and Mental Health Services Administration (SAMHSA) plays a pivotal role in ensuring access to addiction treatment and mental health services while protecting the rights and jobs of individuals seeking help.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) plays a pivotal role in ensuring access to addiction treatment and mental health services while protecting the rights and jobs of individuals seeking help.

 - Dual Diagnosis Treatment: Effective treatment for addiction and co-occurring conditions often involves dual diagnosis programs.
 These programs address both aspects simultaneously to provide comprehensive care.

 - Medication-Assisted Treatment (MAT): In some cases, individuals with co-occurring disorders may benefit from MAT, which combines medications with counseling and therapy to manage cravings and stabilize mental disorders.